greglarious/EasyPAPR/README.md

 A 12v blower pulling air in through a vacuum 0.1 micron HEPA filter and pumping out through a hose into a helmet made out of kite fabric and a 2 liter plastic bottle.
 The ultimate goal is to solve each component and assembly problem in multiple ways to account for limited availability of parts and various degrees of skill.
 # Design Principles
 ## Assumptions:
-- STOP, HEPA filters can be dangerous.
+- Some HEPA filters could be dangerous.
 Need to find a safe HEPA filter without glass fibers ...
 - Positive pressure eliminates need for an airtight solution
 - Air path entering from top of head to exiting at chin provides enough air to safely breathe
 - This can be used many times without changing the filter